vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Words and appearances often disguise intentions; only actions reveal who can truly be trusted." – Viswanatha Swamy P K
 > 1. "Appearances can deceive; trust is earned slowly through actions, not quickly through words or charm." – Viswanatha Swamy P K
 > 1. "Do not be swayed by appearances or kind words; trust comes from consistency in actions, not charm or flattery." – Viswanatha Swamy P K
-> 1. "Do not be fooled by charm or courtesy; true intentions emerge through actions, not appearances." – Viswanatha Swamy P K -- **Here**
+> 1. "Do not be fooled by charm or courtesy; true intentions emerge through actions, not appearances." – Viswanatha Swamy P K
-> 1. "True character is not revealed by words or gestures; it is proven through actions over time." – Viswanatha Swamy P K
+> 1. "True character is not revealed by words or gestures; it is proven through actions over time." – Viswanatha Swamy P K -- **Here**

+## Life Lessions

+> 1. **Life is unfair**.
+Accept that and immediately you will feel more free. - Anonymous
+> 1. Understand what true freedom is. **Freedom isn't about money**.
+Freedom is about the ability to choose what you do with your time. - Anonymous
+> 1. No one owes you a chance.
+You can be talented and hardworking, but that doesn't mean people will just hand you opportunities. **Create your own**. - Anonymous
+> 1. Being "busy" doesn't mean you're progressing.
+It's easy to fill your day with tasks; the hard part is doing work that **actually moves you forward**. - Anonymous
+> 1. Only you are responsible for your own outcomes and **your own happiness**. - Anonymous
+> 1. **Critics are always loudest from the sidelines**.
+People who've done nothing will criticise you for trying.
+Remember, they're not the ones in the game. - Anonymous
+> 1. **Not everyone will support you** in becoming a better version of yourself. - Anonymous
+> 1. Every 20-year-old wants to be a millionaire.
+Every millionaire wants to be **20 years old**. - Anonymous
+> 1. When ever you think you have a mountain to climb.
+Don't let the mountain overwhelm you, **think one step at a time**. - Anonymous
+> 1. Success and failure are both temporary.
+Don't get attached to either.
+One blinds you with pride, the other **drowns you in doubt**. - Anonymous
+> 1. Balance is not the end goal. **Balance is transient**, and you should seek experiences that contribute to an exciting and fulfilling life. - Anonymous
+> 1. You can't control people's loyalty.
+The only loyalty you can rely on is your own commitment to **yourself and your values**. - Anonymous
+> 1. Be brave enough to **look like a beginner**.
+Limiting yourself to what you’ve always been good at will stop you from exploring a whole new world of opportunity. - Anonymous
+> 1. In life, it really is **you vs. you**.
+Try not to get caught up in the frenzy of comparing yourself to others or keeping up with the world’s expectations. - Anonymous
+> 1. Small habits make the biggest changes.
+Transformations don’t happen overnight; they come from daily, **unremarkable steps** that no one else sees. - Anonymous
+> 1. The best ideas arrive in the shower, not in the boardroom.
+True creativity comes from **mental clarity, solitude, and freedom**. - Anonymous
+> 1. **Your environment shapes you**.
+If you want to change your outcomes, change your environment. - Anonymous
+> 1. Your reputation is one of your most valuable assets.
+It can take years to build and seconds to destroy. **Guard it carefully**. - Anonymous

 ## Perseverance